Bainbridge Island, Washington: Sports and recreation

-Landowners have been concerned with keeping a tight control over development, both residential and commercial.
-The Bainbridge Island Land Trust, city and park district maintain "island open space."

 In 2001, Bainbridge Island Little League were represented in South Williamsport, Pennsylvania at the Little League World Series.
-The island's high school lacrosse team has won state titles, the most recent coming on May 19, 2007.
+The island's high school lacrosse team has won state titles, the most recent coming on May 24, 2025.
 In 2009, the Bainbridge High School Fastpitch team won the Washington 3A State Title.
 The team also played in the championship game in 2010.
 In 2011, 2012 and 2018, the Bainbridge High School Girls Lacrosse team won the state championship.

 Pickleball was invented by the family of congressman Joel Pritchard at their summer home on Bainbridge Island in 1965.
 It is similar to badminton and tennis, but played with paddles and a lightweight plastic ball.

 Government and politics

 Bainbridge Island has a seven-member city council.
 The members are elected to staggered four-year terms and appoint a city manager.

-Bainbridge Island is a stronghold of the Democratic Party.
+The city is in the 23rd legislative district and Washington's 6th congressional district.
+Bainbridge Island is considered a stronghold of the Democratic Party.
 Jay Inslee, the 23rd governor of Washington, is a local resident, and represented it in Congress from 1999 to 2012.